grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 ### Add alert rules

-[Alert rules][alerting-rules] enable you to receive alerts by querying any backend Grafana datasources.
+[Alert rules][alerting-rules] enable you to receive alerts by querying any backend Grafana data sources.

 1. First, create a data source to query and a folder to store your rules in.